 Our goal is to be an innovator and leader in the convergence of our clients' physical and digital infrastructure and supply chains.
-Our overall strategy is to leverage our historical client base and capabilities to solidify our leadership in the rapidly expanding converged infrastructure market.
+Our overall strategy is to continue to advance our capabilities and competitive profile to further differentiate the company as an innovator and leader in the emerging converged infrastructure market.

-We will seek to drive growth through the following three strategies: Enhance the Foundation, Expand the Portfolio, and Add More Value.
+We seek to drive growth through the following three strategies: Enhance the Foundation, Expand the Portfolio, and Add More Value.
 These core strategies will evolve to include more innovative, technology-enabled methods, capabilities and business models.
 Key components of these strategies, and our progress in executing these strategies, include:

 • Enhance the Foundation.
-We will enhance our business by strengthening our methods and approaches to deliver higher value, high-impact services to our clients, while growing in, and around, our base.
-One of the components associated with this strategy is the development and execution of growth campaigns.
-Our campaigns lay out a deliberate approach to growth in a specific customer set or market by establishing differentiated value, strategic positioning, a tailored attack plan, and a specific goal to build or take market share.
-In 2018, we continued to advance our U.S. Air Force base operations support campaign, which has resulted in a significant expansion of our work with this client.
-The U.S. Air Force comprised 20% of our total revenue in 2018 compared to 16% in 2017.
-This targeted campaign has yielded positive results, and we are currently executing a similar campaign with the U.S. Navy.
+We will enhance our business by strengthening our methods and approaches to deliver higher value, high-impact services to our clients, while growing in, and around, our strong foundation in facility and base operations; supply chain and logistics services; information technology mission support; and engineering and digital integration services.
+One of the components associated with this strategy is the development and execution of growth campaigns to increase our organic revenue generation with both existing and new customers.
+Our campaigns lay out a deliberate approach to growth in a specific customer set or market by establishing differentiated value, strategic positioning, a tailored attack plan, and a specific goal to build or take market share leveraging our exceptional execution and service delivery for current customers.
+In 2019, we built on the success of our U.S. Air Force campaign, by winning new work through our U.S. Navy and U.S, Department of State (DoS) campaigns.
+Through our Fleet Systems Engineering Team (FSET) program, Spectrum Management Next Generation contract, and Naval Station Guantanamo Bay awards, our Navy campaign is yielding positive results.
+Total U.S. Navy revenue increased 45% in 2019 compared 2018.
+Additionally, through these efforts during 2019, Vectrus was awarded its first ever indefinite delivery, indefinite quantity (IDIQ) contract with the DoS to provide logistics, life and mission support, and other operations and maintenance services in any country where the DoS has a presence.
+We will continue to focus on executing our campaign efforts in order to further enhance our foundation.

-We cultivate an enterprise-wide Vectrus Improvement Project (VIP) culture that encourages every Vectrus employee to implement measurable improvements.
+We cultivate an enterprise-wide Vectrus Improvement Project (VIP) culture that challenges every Vectrus employee to implement measurable improvements.
 The VIPs align with our business objectives, benefiting our clients, employees, and overall performance.
 We support this VIP culture with an internal reward and recognition program and a robust internal training program, equipping our leaders with the tools to sustain our daily approach to continuous improvement.
-Our VIPs are a core component of how we deliver higher value, high-impact services to clients.
+Our VIPs are a core component of how we deliver higher value, high-impact services to clients that supports growing in and around our foundation.

 • Expand the Portfolio.
-We are focused on creating a higher-value, technology-enabled and differentiated platform through strengthening our IT competencies and fusing the physical and digital aspects of our clients' facility and logistics missions.
-We package our capabilities by leveraging our strong foundation in facility and base operations; supply chain and logistics services; and information technology mission support.
+We are focused on creating a higher-value, technology-enabled and differentiated platform through strengthening our Information Technology (IT) competencies and fusing the physical and digital aspects of our clients' facility and logistics missions.
+We package our capabilities by leveraging our strong foundation in facility and base operations; supply chain and logistics services; information technology mission support; and engineering and digital integration services.
 In addition, we seek to partner with highly innovative third parties.
-The result will be a more technology-enabled, differentiated and higher value portfolio.
+The result will be a more technology-enabled, differentiated, higher value portfolio.